Menu

 Hyperlipidaemia Management

-Hyperlipidemia refers to an increased level of lipids or fats the blood, including cholesterol and triglycerides.
+Hyperlipidemia refers to an increased level of lipids or fats in the blood, including cholesterol and triglycerides.
 Although hyperlipidemia does not cause symptoms its self, it can significantly increase your risk of developing cardiovascular disease, which is a disease of blood vessels supplying the heart.
 It can also increase your risk of cerebrovascular disease (brain) and peripheral vascular disease (limbs).
 These conditions can in turn lead to chest pain, heart attacks, strokes, and other problems.
 Because of these risks, treatment is often recommended for people with hyperlipidemia.

 Cholesterol is fatty substance that’s carried around your body with your blood.
 Your body produces some cholesterol naturally, and you can also get it from some foods.